 The area is rich in history; you can see this from the architecture and street art.
 The buildings are a mix of old and new, some dating back to the early 1800s.

-Chinatown also has several temples, such as the Sri Mariamman Temple and Buddha Tooth Relic Temple.
+Chinatown also has several temples, such as the Sri Mariamman Temple and the Buddha Tooth Relic Temple.

 There are many shops in Chinatown where you can find cheap clothes and souvenirs.

-Many restaurants and cafés offer different cuisines, including high-end serving such as fine dining can also be found in the area.
+Many restaurants and cafés offer different cuisines, including high-end serving, such as fine dining, which can also be found in the area.

 According to its official Website, Chinatown consists of 5 precincts.